Doors will

 were strewn around on the floor gathering dust and destined

 for a skip.
-As executor of his will I was able to gather up
+As executor of his will I was able to gather

-in numerous broadcasts on Resonance104.4fm, London’s first radio
+resulted in numerous broadcasts on Resonance104.4fm, London’s

-Christmas for the last 3 years.
+been broadcast every Christmas for the last 3 years.

-Tape 44 of the Seddon tapes, Captain Maurice Seddon speaks at
+Tape 44 of the Seddon tapes, Captain Maurice Seddon speaks

-in his garden.
-The freezers contain vintage food i.e. bags of
+freezers already in his garden.
+The freezers contain vintage

-food remnants frozen solid, way beyond their shell by date.
+food i.e. bags of food remnants frozen solid, way beyond

 A caller responds, apparently based in Chester.